teamed/teamed.io/pages/policy.md

 As an architect, you can assign any ticket to one of the project milestones.
 To do that just ask a project manager, for example "_set milestone to 1.4_".

+{% par 28 %}
+For each merged pull request you get 10 minutes, if the quality is "good", according to QA.

 ## Quality Assurance (QA)

 {% par 24 %}